StevenMayher/432-2022/classes/class13/README.md

 2. Remember that we don't have class (Project A working day) this Thursday.
 We return to in-person class one week from today.
 3. [TA Office Hours](https://thomaselove.github.io/432/contact.html) continue every day through 2022-03-04 but will then close until 2022-03-12.
 4. There is no Minute Paper this week.
 Our next Minute Paper is due next Wednesday (after Class 14).
+5. Grades and TA feedback on Lab 3 are now available in the 432 Spring 2022 Grading Roster Google Sheet on our Shared Drive, and four nice examples of Essays responding to Question 10 from Lab 3 are also now available [in our Shared Drive](https://docs.google.com/document/d/1edHhTNRs-S4UEbNN-HWqOShxrb718zrTF44RY13_6dM/edit?usp=sharing).
-5. Spring Break (no class March 8 or 10) is an excellent time to work on [Lab X](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labX), not to mention [Lab Y](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labY) and (if you've finished reading *The Signal and the Noise*, [Lab Z](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labZ).)
+6. Spring Break (no class March 8 or 10) is an excellent time to work on [Lab X](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labX), not to mention [Lab Y](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labY) and (if you've finished reading *The Signal and the Noise*, [Lab Z](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labZ).)
     - I wouldn't be worrying about Labs 4 or 5 before you complete Project A, although you may want to start on them during the Break.
 [Lab 5](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab05) is mostly about `tidymodels` stuff, so you might look at that one first.
 [Lab 4](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04) uses the material we'll start to talk about next week.
-6. You'll need to finish reading *The Signal and the Noise* through Chapter 8 by our first class after Spring Break on 2022-03-15.
+7. You'll need to finish reading *The Signal and the Noise* through Chapter 8 by our first class after Spring Break on 2022-03-15.
     - Chapter 6 is about how sensitive outcomes can be to error and look at predicting GDP growth
     - Chapter 7 is about disease outbreaks
     - Chapter 8 demonstrates the importance of Bayes' Theorem